-Formal driving lessons with a professional instructor form the core of a learner’s path to passing, but friends and family can also play an important role.
+Formal driving lessons in the UK with a professional instructor form the core of a learner’s path to passing, but friends and family can also play an important role.
 By supervising learners out on the roads, friends and family can help them get more practice – from simple driving to going through specific manoeuvres.

 As well as the practice and time behind the wheel, supervision by friends and family is a cheap or free way to improve driving skills.
 Also, data shows that the more time a person spends being taught to drive, the safer they are once they’ve passed their test.
-Most learners need about 22 hours of driving practice in addition to lessons.

 Tips for learner drivers

 - Remember, your supervisor is not a driving instructor.
 They won’t communicate with you in the same way as your driving instructor speaks to you.
-This leads directly into the next tip.

-- Be patient.
-Most drivers aren’t used to being responsible for driving a car without being behind the wheel.
+- Be patient: most drivers aren’t used to being responsible for driving a car without being behind the wheel.
 Many supervisors can be overly critical as they get used to not being in control.
 Just communicate calmly and patiently and you’ll both get the most from the experience.

-- They don’t have control.
-Your supervisor doesn’t have dual controls like your instructor’s car.
+- They don’t have control: your supervisor doesn’t have dual controls like your instructor’s car.
 The car and any passengers are your responsibility.

-- Listen.
-While your supervisor’s advice, guidance and feedback may not be up to the technical level of your instructor, their experience is valuable, so take it in the way in which it is meant: helpful advice.
+- Listen: while your supervisor’s advice, guidance and feedback may not be up to the technical level of your instructor, their experience is valuable, so take it in the way in which it is meant: helpful advice.

-- Problems.
-If your supervisor tells you to do something that you think is wrong, try to calmly discuss it, pulling over safely if necessary.
+- Problems: if your supervisor tells you to do something that you think is wrong, try to calmly discuss it, pulling over safely if necessary.
 If you cannot agree, it is a great opportunity to ask your instructor for their guidance.

 Can a supervisor have points on their licence?